 Turnbull addresses each of the murders and points out that there are more dissimilarities between the killings than there are similarities.
 The first victim that some “Ripperologists” accept is the widowed Emma Smith.
 Smith lived for a brief time after her attack and firmly insisted that she was attacked by several men.
 Martha Tabram, the second victim, was stabbed repeatedly, but by two different weapons.
 This indicates that multiple attackers may have been involved.
 Next up was Polly Nichols.
 Her throat had been cut and the rest of her body suffered from wounds — all from the same sharp object.
 Annie Chapman was the first of the known victims to be violently disemboweled.

 Turnbull rejects the “fact” that another victim, “Long Liz” Stride, was in the Ripper canon.
 He states that she was killed by the ex-lover she had recently left.
 Catharine Eddowes had her throat cut, but the incision, Turnbull states, was very small, very different from the neck wounds on the other victims.
 The final victim, Mary Kelly, was so viciously savaged that it looks like a different perpetrator altogether.

-He says that we must consider the fact that there were numerous slaughterhouses near Whitechapel, and that the men who worked in them could easily walk about with blood all over them and not raise any suspicion.
+He says that we must consider the fact that there were numerous slaughterhouses near Whitechapel.
+The men who worked in them could easily walk about with blood all over them and not raise any suspicion.
 Turnbull also points out that subsequent serial killers that we know of such as Ted Bundy, John Wayne Gacy, BTK, the Green River Killer, etc., commit murder sprees that go on for years, not for mere weeks.

 Copycat crimes certainly do occur.
-It is anybody’s guess as to who Jack the Ripper was, but we may need to be looking for more than one man.
+It is anybody’s guess as to who Jack the Ripper was.
+But we may need to be looking for more than one person.